-You can see my complete write up on this Anchorage photography tour here.
+Read my complete write-up on this Anchorage photography tour here

 What to Take: Bring your camera (and don’t forget extra batteries!)– that’s all you need!
 Your guide will have extra tripods and filters to use if you’d like and you don’t have any of your own.
-They also furnishes some snacks.
-However I recommend you eat prior to the tour as it is a long night.
+They also furnish some snacks.
+However, I recommend you eat prior to the tour as it is a long night.

 How to Get There: Alaska Photo Treks will pick you up at your hotel!

-Learn more about the history and culture of Anchorage and Alaska at this stunning museum in the heart of Anchorage.
-At the Anchorage Museum you can explore the diversity of Alaska cultures; experience 10,000 years of Alaska history and art.
-In 2017 they opened a new wing that features art of the North.
+Learn more about the history and culture of Anchorage and Alaska at the Anchorage Museum, a stunning museum in the heart of Anchorage.
+At the Anchorage Museum, you can explore the diversity of Alaska cultures, and experience 10,000 years of Alaska history and art.
+In 2017 they opened a new wing that features the art of the North.
 The exhibition features 13 themes reflecting essential aspects of life in Alaska.

-I love hiking, and there are ample places to go on a day hike around Anchorage.
+I love hiking, and there are ample places to go on a day hike in Chugach State Park around Anchorage.
 Chugach State Park is one of the largest state parks in the nation.

 If you want to learn while you hike (of course you do!), then get a guide.
 Matt from Go Hike Alaska will teach you everything you need to know about Alaska hiking safety (bears and moose…eek!), as well as the geography, wildlife, flowers, and fauna of the area.

-The same company that does the sunset tours, Alaska photo treks, is also the best way to experience the Anchorage Aurora.
-And not only will you experience it, you’ll also learn how to photograph it!
+The same company that does the sunset tours, Alaska Photo Treks, is also the best way to experience the Anchorage Aurora.
+And not only will you experience it, but you’ll also learn how to photograph it!